 Data groups DG6 and DG8-DG10 are reserved for further standard development.

-This structure makes it possible to set different access levels to the data recorded on the RFID chip.
+This structure matters for security and access control.
 For instance, the DG2 file with the document holder’s photo is checked during routine verification sessions like customer onboarding in a bank.
 However, only authorized entities like border control or police officers can access biometric data, such as fingerprints stored in DG3.
 In some countries, such as Germany, the ability to read all the biometrics encoded in the chip is restricted to authorized entities.

 Service data groups in an RFID chip

 The service data groups contain files for secure data access procedures, digital signatures, and chip authentication algorithms.
-One of the core files from this cohort is the Document Security Object (SOD).
+One of the key service files is the Document Security Object (SOD).

 Generally, the SOD holds hashes of all data groups that map data of any size stored on the chip to fixed-size values, a digital signature generated during the document personalization stage by its issuing body, and the issuing authority certificate (Document Signer Certificate).
 All data in data groups is recorded in ASN.1 format.